-An allergic reaction usually occurs minutes to hours after consuming milk.
+An allergic reaction usually occurs soon after you or your child consumes milk.
 Signs and symptoms of milk allergy range from mild to severe and can include wheezing, vomiting, hives and digestive problems.
-Sometimes, milk allergy can cause anaphylaxis — a severe, life-threatening reaction.
+Milk allergy can also cause anaphylaxis — a severe, life-threatening reaction.

-Avoidance is the primary treatment for milk allergy.
-Fortunately, most children outgrow a milk allergy.
+Avoiding milk and milk products is the primary treatment for milk allergy.
+Fortunately, most children outgrow milk allergy.
 Those who don't outgrow it may need to continue to avoid milk products.

-Milk allergy symptoms, which differ from person to person, occur a few minutes to a few hours after drinking milk or eating milk products.
+Milk allergy symptoms, which differ from person to person, occur a few minutes to a few hours after you or your child drinks milk or eats milk products.

-Immediately after consuming milk, signs and symptoms of a milk allergy might include:
+Immediate signs and symptoms of milk allergy might include: